University/Private Financial Assistance

 Pepperdine University requires that students understand and agree to the terms and conditions regarding all financial assistance policies.
 These policies are located on our website.

-Many of the departments at Pepperdine award scholarships to students who demonstrate strong talent in the areas of athletics, music, art, theatre, debate, science, etc. If you are interested in applying for special achievement scholarships in areas such as music or theatre, please contact the appropriate academic division regarding application requirements and deadlines.
+Many of the departments at Pepperdine offer scholarships to students who demonstrate strong talent in the areas of athletics, music, art, theatre, debate, science, etc. For many divisional scholarships, the student must complete a certain number of units in their major and maintain a specific GPA in order to be eligible.
+If you are interested in applying for special achievement scholarship pertaining to your major, please contact the appropriate academic division regarding application requirements and deadlines.

 Pepperdine is committed to providing church-related scholarship assistance to students from the Church of Christ tradition.
 There are two Christian scholarship opportunities for applicants that demonstrate active participation in their home Church of Christ congregation.

 1. Christian Leadership Award ($5,000)

 STEP 1: Submit the general Pepperdine admission application by the November 1 deadline for Early Action or January 15 deadline for Regular Decision admission.

 STEP 2: Submit the Free Application for Federal Student Aid (FAFSA) by February 15.

 STEP 3: After you submit your application, you will receive access to the Pepperdine Application Portal, where you can request a Church of Christ recommendation.
 Your recommender will then receive an email with a link to fill out your recommendation.

 2. Pepperdine Legacy Partners (PLP) Helen Young Scholarship ($5,000)